 Application to the UDM PA program is a competitive process and meeting the minimum admission criteria does not guarantee admission to the program.
 See FAQs for more information on how to compile a competitive application.

-Admission requirements for the Master of Science degree in Physician Assistant studies include:
+Admission requirements for the Master of Science degree in Physician Assistant Studies

 - Submission of all official transcripts for college/university education to CASPA.

-- Completion of all prerequisite courses with a grade 3.0/4.0 or better for the fall of 2014 application cycle and within the six (6) years prior to application.
-All prerequisite coursework must be completed and documented by the deadline date of February 15th.(click on the Prerequisites link for a full discussion)
+- Completion of all prerequisite courses with a grade 3.0/4.0 or better for the fall of 2017 application cycle and within the six (6) years prior to application (January 2011 or after).
+All prerequisite coursework must be completed and documented by the deadline date of January 15th.(click on the Prerequisites link for a full discussion)

 - Evidence of problem solving ability and communication skills as well as understanding of and commitment to the PA role, as demonstrated on the PA application and in candidate interviews.